-The SBD service has an advanced nurse practitioner, the specialist breast care nurses (SBCNs) are registered on the national clinical nurse specialists register.
+The specialist breast care nurses were registered on the national clinical nurse specialists register.
 In-service staff training and educational attendance records were maintained and monitored by the service.

 Overall, the Authority found the SBD service had a number of arrangements in place to ensure that the core team had the necessary training and clinical expertise.
-However, the service should ensure that a formal policy is developed to support and monitor continuous professional development in the symptomatic breast disease service.
+However, the service should ensure that a formal policy is developed to support and monitor continuous professional development.